-E. Program employees may encounter situations during the collection of photographic evidence in which they may need to contact their supervisor for guidance in addressing these situations.
-If necessary, program employees are to contact, through supervisory channels, our Agency counsel, to request an administrative subpoena for access and examination, including the use of photography, of the facility, inventory, and records.
+E. When necessary, program employees are to contact the Vermont Assistant Attorney General, through supervisory channels, to obtain guidance or support to enforce the law, address violations, or to request an administrative subpoena for access to and examination, including the use of photography, of the facility, inventory, and records.
 These situations include:

-1. When facility personnel or officials refuse to allow program employees to take photographic evidence, program employees are to explain the statutory authority cited above, and that the camera is a tool used in the examination of facilities and inventories and for copying business records.

-NOTE: In an official establishment, the refusal to allow program employees to take photographic evidence may provide the basis for a withholding action or suspension without prior notification in accordance with 9 CFR 500.3(a)(6).
+- 1. When an official establishment or in-commerce facility personnel refuse to allow program employees to take photographic evidence, program employees are to explain the statutory authority cited above, and that the camera is a tool used in the examination of facilities and inventories and for copying business records.
+Refusal to allow program employees to take photographic evidence under these authorities may constitute interference in violation of the statutes and may be addressed, as appropriate, through enforcement measures.
+NOTE: In an official establishment, the refusal to allow program employees to take photographic evidence may provide the basis for a withholding action or suspension without prior notification in accordance with 9 CFR 500.3(a)(6). - 2.
+Official establishment or in-commerce facility personnel may take companion photographs or video for their records, provided it is not done in a manner that opposes, impedes, intimidates, or interferes with any program employees while engaged in or on account of the performance of his or her official duties under the Acts.
+Program employees who believe that establishment or facility personnel are photographing or videoing them in a manner that is intended to oppose, impede, intimidate, or interfere with the execution of his or her official duties are to notify their supervisors.

-2. Program employees are not to surrender cameras, film, digital images, or photographs to facility personnel or officials.
-Program employees are to advise the establishment that it can seek to obtain copies of the photographs under the Freedom of Information Act (FOIA).
+NOTE: Program employees are not to surrender any government-issued equipment (e.g., smartphones, tablets, cameras), or evidence collected using government-issued equipment, to official establishment or in-commerce facility personnel.
+Program employees are to advise the establishment or facility that it can seek to obtain copies of photographs or other digital images collected under the Freedom of Information Act (FOIA).